Sarcófago: Gerard Minelli & The Laws playing Sarcòfago (2026)

-Lyrical approach
+Musical style and influences

+Sarcófago were an extreme metal band, and performed what is now considered thrash metal, death metal and black metal.
 Inspired by Venom and Hellhammer, Sarcófago's early lyrics were openly Satanic.
 These lyrics frequently employed curse words and crude, obscene scenarios, such as in the case of "Desecration of (the) Virgin", a blasphemous take on Mother Mary's virgin birth.
 The band's lyrics included a mixture of Portuguese and English.
 One of their English lyrics: "If you are a false don't entry", has been described as the catchphrase of cult black metal.

 Whilst still polemical, by 1989's Rotting the band's stance on Christianity was more agnostic than Satanic.
 The original vinyl release came with a lengthy manifesto written by Lamounier, in which he criticized the alienating effect that Catholicism had on Brazilian society.
 The band also questioned the divine nature of Christ, declaring he was just a regular man who died for his ideas.
 On a less serious note the album featured "Sex, Drinks and Metal", a hedonistic ode to the headbanger lifestyle.

 Their next album, The Laws of Scourge, continued their new-found focus on more "reality-based" themes, with lyrics generally covering such death-related topics as suicide and homicide.
 The band had trouble again with American censors, with the lyrics of the re-recorded version of "The Black Vomit" being forcibly omitted from the CD booklet as well as the entire "Prelude to Suicide" track.